The Brothers Sun: Development

-On February 2, 2022, it was revealed that Netflix ordered the production of The Brothers Sun created by Brad Falchuk and Byron Wu as a part of Falchuk's eight-figure deal with Netflix with both creators serve as executive producers and Falchuk as the showrunner.
+On February 2, 2022, Netflix ordered the production of The Brothers Sun created by Brad Falchuk and Byron Wu, as part of Falchuk's eight-figure deal with Netflix, with both creators serving as executive producers and Falchuk as the showrunner.
 Alongside Wu and Falchuk, Mikkel Bondesen and Kevin Tancharoen would join as the executive producers.
 The series would consist of 8 episodes with Wu set to write the story and Tancharoen set to direct the series.
 On March 1, 2024, Netflix canceled the series after one season.

 Casting

 On June 13, 2022, the cast was revealed as Michelle Yeoh and Justin Chien took the leading roles as Eileen Sun and Charles Sun respectively.
 Joining the main cast would be Sam Song Li as Bruce Sun, Highdee Kuan as Alexis and Joon Lee as TK.
 Other cast members who took recurring roles are Alice Hewkin, Jon Xue Zhang, Madison Hu, Rodney Tu, Jenny Yang, and Johnny Kou.